EternityForest/hardlinep2p/README.md

 Cookie is to tell your messages apart from others.
 Infohash is the 20 byte hex hash.
+To slightly impede fingerprinting, we use a rolling code, rather than the real hash:
+Take the raw bytes of the keyhash, append `struct.pack("<Q",int(time.time()/(3600*24)))` to the end, then blake2b hash it.
+Take the first 20 bytes and hex encode it.

 Port is the SSL server used to access the service, on the node sending the message Title is free-text, only for the user, for use in local discovery.